-Decorating your house after Christmas is over doesn’t have to be a challenge.
+Happy New Year friends!
+I’m here to tell you that decorating your house after the Christmas season is over doesn’t have to be a challenge.
 Read on for the best and easiest winter decorating ideas to make your home cozy.

 This post contains affiliate links.
 Please see my full disclosure policy for more details.

-There’s something great about the fresh clean feeling you get every January after all of the holiday decorations are stored away.
+There’s something great about the fresh clean feeling you get every January after the Christmas tree comes down and all of the holiday decorations are stored away.
 You’re left with a blank slate; a fresh start for the new year.
 And suddenly, what feels like a very empty home now that all of the festive décor and lights are gone.

 Now what?
 It’s the same bittersweet feeling I used to get every single year.
 The holidays are over and spring seems so very far away, but you still crave some non Christmas winter decorations in your home.

 No worries!
-These tips are perfect for January decorating ideas, and just the thing you need to cozy up your home after Christmas.
+These tips are perfect for January decorating ideas, and just the right amount of festive touches to cozy up your home after Christmas.

-Would you be surprised if I told you that some of the very same decorations you used to deck the halls during the holidays can actually stay put after Christmas is over?
+Would you be surprised if I told you that some of the very same Christmas decorations you used to deck the halls during the holidays can actually stay put after Christmas is over?
 I know, sounds kind of silly right?
-But keeping just the perfect amount of seasonal touches is exactly what can make your home feel tastefully decorated during the winter months.
+But keeping just a little bit of seasonal touches is an easy way to make your home feel tastefully decorated during the winter season.

-Simple, everyday items like pinecones or evergreen stems are perfect winter home décor pieces that aren’t just for Christmas.
-So before you go taking down all of your decorations after Christmas, you might want to do a little editing first.
+Simple, natural elements like pinecones, evergreen stems and even red berries make for the perfect winter home décor pieces this time of year.
+So before you go taking down all of your decorations after Christmas, the first thing you want to do is a little bit of editing.

 After christmas winter decorating ideas